 Mairi worked as an in-house editor/managing editor for 10 years with Cambridge University Press and Longman.
 She has been a freelance editor and editorial project manager since 1989, working mainly on academic books and journals for a variety of publishers and corporate organisations.
 She worked as a part-time lecturer/tutor in editing on the Edinburgh Napier University publishing course for 10 years and has run tailored courses in proofreading since 2001.

 Melanie Thompson has worked in publishing, journalism and PR since 1988.
 Her first job was assistant editor for Chapman & Hall science journals.
 She became a freelance editor/writer in 2000 and joined the SfEP shortly after that (Advanced Member).
-She has been a visiting tutor for PTC (Copy-Editing Skills) and joined the SfEP’s team of trainers in 2017.
+She has been a visiting tutor for the PTC (Copy-Editing Skills) and has been a trainer for the SfEP/CIEP since 2017.

 Helen White is a freelance proofreader and copywriter with more than 15 years of editorial experience.
 She is an Advanced Professional Member of the CIEP.
 Before going freelance, she worked as a BBC journalist and in marketing roles for the New Vic Theatre in Staffordshire and a Swiss process engineering firm.
 These days she mainly works with corporate clients and publishers.